Thado Minbya: Reunification of Central Burma

 Thado Minbya would spend the rest of his reign trying to consolidate all of Central Burma under his rule.
 In early 1365, his realm was still largely in the north, and controlled little south of Ava beyond the Kyaukse region.
 Pagan (160 km southwest of Ava), Sagu (220 km southwest), Taungdwin (240 km south), Nganwegon (280 km south), Toungoo (350 km southeast) and Prome (400 km south) all remained de facto or de jure independent.
 (Toungoo had been in revolt since 1358.)
-However, he did have some advantages: he controlled Kyaukse and Mu regions, two of the three main granaries of Upper Burma; and he had the support of key experienced leaders like Gov. Thilawa of Yamethin and Gov. Swa Saw Ke of Amyint.
+However, he did have some advantages: he controlled Kyaukse and Mu regions, two of the three main granaries of Upper Burma; and he had the support of key experienced leaders like Governor Thilawa of Yamethin and Governor Swa Saw Ke of Amyint.

 His reunification campaign began at the start of the rainy season of 1365.
 His decision was likely due to the threat of dry season raids by the Maw Shans.
 His target was Sagu, capital of Minbu District, the third key granary of Upper Burma.
 En route to Sagu, he took Pagan, the former royal capital, without a fight, by 8 July 1365.
 But he could not take a heavily fortified Sagu despite his repeated attempts.
 He finally had to retreat as he received news that a Toungoo army led by Baya Kyawthu of Nganwegon was raiding the Kyaukse region.
 Realizing that Toungoo was not about to reunify Central Burma, Thado Minbya marched to Nganwegon (present-day Pyinmana–Naypyidaw), a vassal state of Toungoo, in the following dry season of 1365–66.
 When the army finally took the town, he killed Baya Kyawthu himself, and ate a meal on the corpse's chest—an act that horrified even his most seasoned staff.

 Nonetheless, he did not invade further south towards Toungoo.
 The ever present threat of Maw Shan raids from the north factored into his strategy.
 He needed to keep his dry season campaigns short.
 (Maw raids into deep Central Burma would continue until 1368.)
 In the dry season of 1366–67, he tried to pick off Taungdwin, west of his newly acquired territory of Nganwegon.
 The conquest of Taungdwin would allow him to isolate Sagu to the west as well as fortify his hold of Nganwegon to the east.
 When his army could not break the walls of Taungdwin, he sent his newly acquired commander Nga Tet Pya to penetrate inside the fort, and had the key Taungdwin commander assassinated.
 Tet Pya did his job, and Thihapate, ruler of Taungdwin, submitted shortly after.

 In 1367, he decided to take on Sagu once more.
 His decision was certainly made easier by the death of Theingaba, the ruler of Toungoo, on 29 March 1367.
 He again marched to Sagu in the rainy season, and laid siege to the city.
 In early September, the king was seized with smallpox, and had to retreat.
 But it was too late.
 He died shortly after c.
 3 September 1367 at Swegyo near Pagan.